Memory

 }

-}The first time the user runs onboarding, the system extracts facts from their introduction.
-Every subsequent chat turn injects the relevant ones into the LLM call automatically — no manual recall, no manual prompt construction.
+}The first run through onboarding extracts facts from the introduction.
+Every later chat turn injects the relevant ones automatically — no manual recall, no prompt-building.
+And with background extraction on, the conversation keeps teaching memory as it goes.

 Gotchas

-setMemoryIdin one node but not another, the second node falls back to the previously-set id (or"default").
-Set the id once at the top of every entry node to be safe. - Tests need a deterministic LLM client.
-End-to-end tests of memory in
+setMemoryIdin one node but not another, the second falls back to the last id set (or"default").
+Set it at the top of each entry node to be safe. forgetis a soft delete.
+Facts are marked expired, not erased.
+To hard delete, remove the scope's JSON files directly.- Tests need a deterministic LLM client.
+End-to-end memory tests in

 Related

-llm()options, includingmemory: true. - Concurrency — how multiple agent runs share state.
+llm()options, includingmemory: true. - Concurrency — how multiple runs share state.